ar-android/AQuery/README.md

 // If you want rounded image
 aq.id(R.id.image).image(user.getAvatar_url()).rounded();

-// If you want binding from drawable aq.id(R.id.image).image(R.drawable.profile);
+// If you want set from drawable aq.id(R.id.image).image(R.drawable.profile);

 ```

+And AQuery have a lot of API check it on [Documentation](https://ar-android.github.io/AQuery)

 ## Built With

 * [Okhttp](https://github.com/square/okhttp) - Networking Library.